Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Methods

 \subsection{Sample fabrication}

-A square ASI lattice was fabricated by implanting \SI{30}{keV} $^{56}$Fe$^{+}$ ions with a nominal fluence of $4 \times 10^{16}$~ions/cm$^{2}$ into a \SI{60}{nm} Pd film through a Cr patterned mask which was subsequently removed using a wet etch.
-A continuous Pd film was deposited by DC magnetron sputtering onto a MgO substrate, with a \SI{5}{nm} V adhesion layer and a \SI{6}{nm} Cr capping layer that is in place to avoid ablation of the underlying Pd during ion implanting.
+Initially, a continuous Pd film was deposited by DC magnetron sputtering onto a MgO substrate, with a \SI{5}{nm} V adhesion layer and a \SI{6}{nm} Cr capping layer that is in place to avoid ablation of the underlying Pd during ion implanting.
+Subsequently, a square ASI lattice was fabricated by implanting \SI{30}{keV} $^{56}$Fe$^{+}$ ions with a nominal fluence of $4 \times 10^{16}$~ions/cm$^{2}$ into a \SI{60}{nm} Pd film through a patterned Cr implantation mask that was subsequently removed using a wet etch.
+The Cr mask was defined lithographically prior to implantation; however, the magnetic elements themselves are not topographically patterned.
 This additive fabrication process results in Fe$_{x}$Pd$_{100-x}$ (where $x$ is in atomic percent) ferromagnetic structures embedded within the otherwise non-magnetic Pd matrix.
 The implanted Fe exhibits both lateral and vertical concentration profiles \cite{Vantaraki_inhomogeneities}, the extent of which is controlled through the patterned Cr mask and the implantation energy.
+After mask removal, the sample surface remains nearly planar; this suppresses the edge-roughness and thickness-variation disorder typical of free-standing lithographic islands while retaining lithographic control of lateral placement.
 A detailed description of the fabrication process and material properties is provided by Vantaraki {\it et al.} \cite{VantarakiChristina2024Mmbi, Vantaraki_inhomogeneities}.
 The particular ASI array fabricated for this study consists of stadium-shaped elements with dimensions of \SI{470}{nm} in length and \SI{170}{nm} in width, with an edge-to-edge gap of $g=$\SI{170}{nm}.
 A representative SEM image of the array is shown in Fig.~\ref{Figure1}.

 In addition to the patterned film, two continuous Pd films implanted homogeneously with Fe ions were fabricated.
 The Pd layers had a nominal thickness of either \SI{40}{nm} or \SI{60}{nm} and were deposited by DC magnetron sputtering onto MgO substrates, each with a \SI{5}{nm} V adhesion layer and a \SI{6}{nm} Cr capping layer.
 Growth and processing conditions were identical to the films used to create the arrays.
 The \SI{40}{nm} film was deposited on a $10\times$ \SI{10}{\mm\squared} substrate, whilst the \SI{60}{nm} film was deposited on a $20 \times$ \SI{20}{\mm\squared} substrate to facilitate polarized neutron reflectometry measurements.
 Ion implantation of the continuous films was carried out under the same conditions as for the patterned array, using \SI{30}{keV} $^{56}$Fe$^{+}$ ions at a nominal fluence of $4 \times 10^{16}$~ions/cm$^{2}$.
 Owing to their extended geometry, the implanted Fe concentration in these films exhibits only a depth-dependent profile. \cite{StromPetter2022Soft}.